 The College has an active Classics Society, which meets once in each term for dinner and informal talks by classical scholars.
 Downing is only a ten-minute walk from the Classics Faculty Building where lectures take place and the main Classics Library is located.

 Meanwhile, the ongoing influence of Greece and Rome in modern times is a real growth area.
 Downing continues to supply raw materials for this trend with the most recent addition to its fine collection of neo-classical buildings, the Howard Theatre.

-The influence of classical culture is also felt close by.
+The influence of Greek and Roman culture is also felt close by.
 Cambridge’s own Fitzwilliam Museum, just a five-minute walk from the College, has a completely refurbished Gallery of Classical Antiquities.

 Downing 's teaching in Classics is supported by several dedicated classical scholars.
 The recent work of Rosanna Omitowoju, one of our Bye-Fellows in Classics, includes a book on Menander, the Athenian comic playwright.
 She has also prepared a translation of Chariton's Callirhoe, the world's earliest surviving romantic novel, for Penguin Classics.

 Dr Frisbee Sheffield is the Classics Fellow at Downing College and our Director of Studies in Classics.